 Accordingly, Pentecost is celebrated by Christians as the birthday of the Church by the power of the Holy Spirit.
 Since the Jewish Pentecost is the fiftieth day of Passover, the Christian Pentecost is the fiftieth day of Easter.

 Pentecost is not the coming of the Holy Spirit.
 The Holy Spirit made His first appearance in Genesis 1:2!
 Rather, Pentecost is the outpouring of the Holy Spirit on human flesh to give birth to the Church.

 How to determine the date of Easter Day

 This method is valid for any year, but only for the Western Church.

-Take the number of the year, add one, then divide by 19.
-Discard the answer and take the remainder.
-Look up the remainder in the following table.
+Take the number of the year and divide by 19.
+Discard the answer and add 1 to the remainder.
+Look up the answer in the following table.
 Easter is the first Sunday after the date in the table.
-For example, 1997 plus 1 is 1998.
-If you divide 1998 by 19, the answer is 105 with a remainder of 3.
-The date in the table for 3 is March 23.
-Therefore, Easter Day falls on the following Sunday, which is March 30, 1997.
+For example, 2020 divided by 19 is 106 with a remainder of 6.
+Add 1 and the answer is 7.
+The date in the table for 7 is April 8.
+Therefore, Easter Day falls on the following Sunday, which is April 12, 2020.

 There is a way to reduce this to a single mathematical formula, but I thought you’d prefer a method that even ordinary mortals can use.
 Once you know the date of Easter, you can determine the dates of holy days that occur at fixed intervals before or after Easter: